Concepts

 The JIT AMM fundamentally relies on JIT liquidity provisioning to benefit the user.
 This type of JIT provisioning has occasionally been described as a “sandwich attack” in Uniswapv3 because it disadvantages other LPs by offering the user a better price on their swap than existing liquidity in the pool.
 We think that is not the correct characterisation, as the product’s purpose is capital-efficient swapping, and JIT liquidity serves that function extremely well.

-In Chainflip we make JIT liquidity provisioning extremely easy by eliminating the need to construct these private and expensive “sandwich” transactions, and simply allow liquidity providers to submit maker-only limit orders which swaps are executed against, alongside typical pool liquidity.
+In Chainflip we make JIT liquidity provisioning extremely easy by eliminating the need to construct these private and expensive “sandwich” transactions, and simply allow liquidity providers to submit maker-only limit orders which swaps are executed against, alongside static pool liquidity.
 It means that every swap, no matter how small, can benefit from JIT liquidity provisioning, rather than just the swaps big enough to justify the extreme costs of JIT liquidity provisioning through sandwich transaction bundles on Uniswap.

 In each block, all extrinsics are processed before swaps are processed, meaning that all liquidity providers have an equal chance to create a competitive limit order between each 6 second block.
 There is no advantage to submitting your order earlier or later than other LPs, unless you wish to resubmit an order and improve your price based on observed competitive order changes in the mempool.
-Because all incoming deposits are known, liquidity providers can also predict the swap volume before quoting and offering a price through their orders, limiting the need for aggressive betting.
+Because all incoming deposits and scheduled swaps are known, liquidity providers can also predict the swap volume before quoting and offering a price through their orders, limiting the need for aggressive betting.
 LPs won’t quote more than they are willing to offer, and so should do so consistently, as liquidity orders are not free to update.
 Regardless, backrunning other LPs to offer the user a better price in the same State Chain block is a desirable quality of the system for the user.

 The one way that an LP could bribe a Validator to benefit themselves is to get the block producer to withhold the liquidity updates of other LPs during their block.
 The statistical likelihood of this being successful is quite low, but if widespread enough could pose a potential issue in the market assumptions of the protocol.
 Based on our estimations, we don’t think it will be worthwhile developing the software necessary to pull this off given the slim margins in a competitive liquidity market, but we could be wrong.
 In order for this to be profitable, the delta between prices of the limit orders set in the previous block and pool range order liquidity would need to be far enough away from the “corrupt” LP’s order that the value of the profit is enough to bribe the validator with enough left over to make it worthwhile.